joanllenas/ngx-date-fns/README.md

 ## Basic Usage

-Import `DateFnsModule` into your app's modules:
+Import `DateFnsModule` into your app's module:

 ```typescript
 import { DateFnsModule } from 'ngx-date-fns';